TLeonidas/HCC-CSA-Hackathon/README.md

 # Air Quality Prediction Model

-This repository provides a script to determine the air quality based on AQI (Air Quality Index) values of various pollutants.
-The AQI data is retrieved using the OpenWeatherMap API.
+This repository provides a script that retrieves Air Quality Index (AQI) data from the OpenWeatherMap API based on user-inputted locations.
+It aimed to provide real-time air quality data to residents and policymakers in areas affected by industrial pollution for health and safety purposes.

 ## How It Works